Byron1z/azure-network-protocols-B1z/README.md

   <img src="https://i.imgur.com/w96ivrp.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Retrieve the private IP address of the Ubuntu VM (linux-vm) and attempt to ping it from within the Windows 10 VM.
+Retrieve the private IP address of the Ubuntu VM (Linux-VM) and attempt to ping it from within the Windows 10 VM.

   (It should work since Ping is ICMP traffic and we filtered Wireshark to inspect ICMP traffic)
 </p>